The Artemis II Mission (Updated)

 Video credit: NASA’s Eyes on the Solar System

-After reaching space, the remaining ICPS will use its single rocket engine to place Orion into an elliptical orbit around Earth, ranging from just 185 km at perigee (the closest point above the planet) to 2,200 km at apogee (the farthest point).
-Orion will complete this first loop around Earth in a little over 90 minutes.
-Once that orbit is complete, the ICPS will ignite again, pushing Orion into a far more stretched version of the orbit (shown above).
-This second orbit will stretch from a perigee of 380 km to an apogee of 70,000 km (more than five Earth diameters away).
-With its role complete, the ICPS will separate from the Orion spacecraft, which will then drift slowly along this vast orbit for roughly 24 hours.
+After reaching space, the remaining ICPS used its single rocket engine to place Orion into an elliptical orbit around Earth, ranging from just 185 km at perigee (the closest point above the planet) to 2,200 km at apogee (the farthest point).
+Integrity completed this first loop around Earth in a little over 90 minutes.
+Once that orbit was complete, the ICPS ignited again, pushing Integrity into a far more stretched version of the orbit (shown above).
+This second orbit stretched from a perigee of 380 km to an apogee of 70,000 km (more than five Earth diameters away).
+This orbit lasted for roughly 24 hours.

-The purpose of this extended, highly elliptical orbit is to allow for the Artemis crew to switch Orion to manual control and demonstrate the spacecraft’s maneuverability.
-Commander Wiseman and Pilot Glover will use onboard cameras and window views to pilot Orion toward and away from the separated ICPS, evaluating the spacecraft’s handling, hardware, and software.
-The test will provide critical in-flight data and operational experience that cannot be replicated on the ground, helping prepare crews for rendezvous, proximity operations, docking, and undocking in lunar orbit in future missions like Artemis III.
+The purpose of this extended, highly elliptical orbit was to allow for the Artemis II crew to conduct the proximity operations demonstration.
+They switched Integrity to manual control and demonstrated the spacecraft’s maneuverability.
+Commander Wiseman and Pilot Glover used onboard cameras and window views to pilot Integrity toward and away from the then separated ICPS, evaluating the spacecraft’s handling, hardware, and software.
+The test provided critical in-flight data and operational experience that cannot be replicated on the ground, helping prepare crews for rendezvous, proximity operations, docking, and undocking in lunar orbit in future missions.

-Note: Upon separating the ICPS, a cache of CubeSats stored between it and the Orion spacecraft will be released.
+Note: Upon separating the ICPS, a cache of CubeSats stored between it and the Orion spacecraft was released.
 These are shoe box-sized satellites that will enter into high Earth orbit to collect measurements on the effects of the space environment on electrical components.

 Translunar injection